perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 	- **It is very important to make clear what is the problem you are trying to solve, that is not covered in other works.
 (1st reviewer)**
 	- **The research problem is not presented.
 (1st reviewer)**
 	- It is important to add more context and motivation based on literature review.
 Then, present the problem in a concise way.
 Finally, present the goal of the work.
 (1st reviewer)
 	- There is a mix between definitions and what is your work.
 You should separate this better.
 Give definitions from others and add references.
 Then present what is you study.
-(1st reviewer)
+(1st reviewer) - DONE

 	- method part in abstract rephrasing R1